blakewrege/blakewrege.github.io/index.md

 <img src="/assets/images/blake.jpg" alt="Blake">

 <p class="main">Hello I'm Blake Wrege!
-I'm a full time Student at WMU and a part time computer technician for the College of Arts and Sciences.
+I'm a full time student at Western Michigan University studying Computer Science and a part time computer technician for the College of Arts and Sciences.
 This website will forever be a work in progress as I am always striving to find ways to improve.</p>

 List of posts